dharmab/bmw-f750gs-f850gs/engine-oil-and-filter.md

    away from the exhaust and brake pedal
 1. Remove oil filter
 1. Wait for oil to stop draining from lower sump
-1. Optional: Use 5mm hex socket or Allen key to remove drain bolt for upper sump (refer to part labeled 11 in diagram)
+1. Use 5mm hex socket or Allen key to remove drain bolt for upper sump (refer to part labeled 11 in diagram)
 1. Wait for oil to stop draining from upper sump
-1. Replace 5mm drain bolt (if removed) and T-50 drain bolt, using new crush washer
+1. Replace 5mm drain bolt and T-50 drain bolt, using new crush washer
 1. Use some of the old oil to lubricate the seal on the new oil filter.
 1. Install new filter _carefully_.
 The location of the filter will require